deskvox/deskvox/vox-desk/readme.txt

                   setclip, moveclip, setclipparam
                 - New Custom widget allows entering transfer functions with control points.
                 - In Floating Point Range dialog box: new buttons for high-dynamic range transfer functions.
+                - Deskvox: saved Meshviewer style transfer functions use new Custom widget for opacity

 Distribution